fleetdm/fleet/docs/Deploy/Deploy-Fleet-on-Kubernetes.md

 The MySQL that we will use for this tutorial is not replicated and it is not Highly Available.
 If you're deploying Fleet on a Kubernetes managed by a cloud provider (GCP, Azure, AWS, etc), I suggest using their MySQL product if possible as running HA MySQL in Kubernetes can be difficult.
 To make this tutorial cloud provider agnostic however, we will use a non-replicated instance of MySQL.

-To install MySQL from Helm, run the following command.  that there are some options that are specified.
-These options basically just enumerate that:
+To install MySQL from Helm, run the following command.
+Note that there are some options that need to be defined:

 - There should be a `fleet` database created
 - The default user's username should be `fleet`